 You can’t waste good.

-I think it is easy to settle for average, to live in fear because there might be one painful point in the story.
-The business that fails, the books that sits unpublished, the marriage that ends in divorce.
+I think it is easy to settle for average and live in fear because there might be one painful point in the story—the business that fails, the books that sit unpublished, or the marriage that ends in divorce.
 But the end isn’t the whole story.
-Each trial can give you confidence; you can be hard pressed but not crushed.
+Each trial can give you confidence; you can be hard-pressed but not crushed.
 To know pain, but not be defeated.
 You don’t fear the failure and the pain as much.
 It’s just one part of a much bigger, more important story.

 2. You will never regret showing up.